-In particular, we will be interested in the activation of aseismic vs seismic slip along the fault, before and after the prolonged exposure to CO2 brine.
+In particular, we will be interested in the activation of aseismic vs seismic slip along the fault, before and after the prolonged exposure to CO2 enriched salt water.

 The monitoring system, placed in the six boreholes surrounding the injection borehole, will observe all operations using different techniques: Active and passive seismic sensors will monitor the variations of seismic velocities around the injection, and register possible micro-earthquakes.

 Strain sensors will detect micro-slips in case of fault activation.
-Electric conductivity and pH-sensors will observe the break-through of the brine in the monitoring holes, thus indicating the movement of the injected fluids.
+Electric conductivity and pH-sensors will observe the break-through of the CO2 enriched salt water in the monitoring holes, thus indicating the movement of the injected fluids.

 In addition, sampling of rock before and after the injection will provide cores for petrophysical and geomechanical investigation and observation of geochemical changes in the fault rocks.
 Fluid samplings during the whole injection time will provide material for rock-fluid interaction investigation.
 The monitoring activities will begin about two months before the injection starts and will end four months after the injection has ended.